admrbsn/personal-2023/src/content/case-studies/recording-flow.md

 This psychological barrier created a unique challenge.
 We needed to:

-1. **Make recording feel more approachable and less intimidating** with a better UI, clearer guidance, and reliable tech
+1. **Make recording feel more approachable and less intimidating** with a better UI, clearer guidance, and reliable tech.
-2. **Add alternatives like photo uploads** for those not comfortable with video, while still keeping video as the main option
+2. **Add alternatives like photo uploads** for those not comfortable with video, while still keeping video as the main option.
-3. **Balance these carefully** so we didn't accidentally discourage video submissions, which are what make a Tribute special
+3. **Balance these carefully** so we didn't accidentally discourage video submissions, which are what make a Tribute special.

 We needed to acknowledge these emotional barriers while guiding users toward completion.
 That's why we designed the photo upload as a complementary feature rather than highlighting it as a primary alternative - we wanted to preserve the emphasis on video while giving options to users who might otherwise abandon the process.